exgalcos/exgalcos.github.io/publications.md

 Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Under revision in Journal of Statistical Computation and Simulation_.

-Kim, J. and Park, J. Combining dependent $p$-values using heavy tailed distributions and their asymptotic results with applications to genomic data. _Under Revision in Statistica Sinica_.

 *Kim, J., Park, J. and Park, H. High dimensional discriminant rules with shrinkage estimators of the covariance matrix and mean vector. _Submitted_.